onflow/docs/docs/guides/nft.md

 ## Minting and Depositing an NFT to a Collection

-To deposit an NFT into a collection, create a new transaction file:
+To mint and deposit an NFT into a collection, create a new transaction file:

 ```
 touch cadence/transactions/DepositNFT.cdc